bfollek/advent2019clj/README.md

 #### Day 1

 In my first version of Part 2, I used (loop)/(recur) in **(fuel-required-meta)**.
 Whenever I drop back into clojure, it takes me a while to shuck the imperative mindset.
-Eventually I remembered (iterate), and a simpler, more functional solution IMO.
+Eventually I remembered (iterate), and ended up with a simpler, more functional solution IMO.

 ## License